EliaKobayashi/unit_1-2021/README.md

                     print(trophy)
                     delay()
                     clear()
+    # Time stops and calculates how much time was spent
     stop = time.time()
     total_time=stop-start
     dp(f"You spend amount of time you spent on the game is the following: {total_time}") delay()
     clear()
+    # Encoder
     def encoder(message: str, shift: int):
         alphabet = "abcdefghijklmnopqrstuvwxyz"
         answer = ''